Evanmoody25/Election_Analysis/README.md

 Results:
 In this congressional election, 369,711 votes were caste.

-Breaking down the votes per county in the precinct, Jefferson had 38,855 voters turnout and that was 10.5% of total turnout accross counties.
-Denver had 306,055 voters turnout and this was 82.8% of total turnout accross counties.
-Arapahoe had 24,801 voters turnout and thas was 6.7% of total turnout.
+Breaking down the votes per county in the precinct,

+-Jefferson had 38,855 voters turnout and that was 10.5% of total turnout accross counties.

--Denver had the largest number of votes
+-Denver had 306,055 voters turnout and this was 82.8% of total turnout accross counties.
+Denver had the largest number of votes.

+-Arapahoe had 24,801 voters turnout and thas was 6.7% of total turnout.

-Breaking down the votes per candidate, Charles Casper Stockham had 85,213 votes which covered 23.0% of total votes.
-Diana DeGette had 272,892 votes which covered 73.8% of the vote.
-Raymon Anthony Doane had 11,606 votes which covered 3.1% of the vote.
+Breaking down the votes per candidate,

+-Charles Casper Stockham had 85,213 votes which covered 23.0% of total votes.

+-Diana DeGette had 272,892 votes which covered 73.8% of the vote.

+-Raymon Anthony Doane had 11,606 votes which covered 3.1% of the vote.

 -Diana DeGette won the election with 272,892 votes which is, again, 73.8% of the vote.

 How can this script be used in future elections?